 Rather than trying to suppress or eliminate negative thoughts and feelings associated with depression, ACT for depression encourages individuals to acknowledge and accept them as natural parts of the human experience.
 Acceptance can help reduce the struggle with depressive symptoms and foster a greater sense of self-compassion.

-ACT for Depression Step Two: Cognitive Defusion
+ACT Psychotherapy for Depression Step Two: Cognitive Defusion

 ACT for depression teaches techniques to help you distance yourself from your depressive thoughts and beliefs.
 You can reduce their impact on mood and behavior by learning to observe these thoughts without getting entangled in them.

-ACT for Depression Step Three: Committed Action
+ACT Psychotherapy for Depression Step Three: Committed Action

 Despite depression, you are encouraged to take small, manageable steps toward your goals and values.
 This may involve engaging in activities that bring a sense of fulfillment, even if they initially feel daunting or challenging.